Lung gallium scan is a type of nuclear scan that uses radioactive gallium to identify swelling (inflammation) in the lungs.

 During the test, you lie on a table that moves underneath a scanner called a gamma camera.
 The camera detects the radiation produced by the gallium.
 Images display on a computer screen.

-You must sign an informed consent form.
 Several hours to 1 day before the scan, you will get an injection of gallium at the place where the testing will be done.

 Just before the scan, remove jewelry, dentures, or other metal objects that can affect the scan.
 Take off the clothing on the upper half of your body and put on a hospital gown.